Content starts here

 AARP is hearing from thousands of older Americans who are confused and concerned about their Social Security.

-The Social Security Administration (SSA) is walking back a plan to implement burdensome new in-person measures for identity verification that could have prevented millions of older Americans from applying for benefits by phone.
+Earlier this spring, the Social Security Administration (SSA) walked back a plan to implement burdensome new in-person measures for identity verification that could have prevented millions of older Americans from applying for benefits by phone.

 AARP and other advocates for older Americans and people with disabilities opposed the plan to restrict phone service for benefit applications since the SSA announced it in mid-March.
 Read More Here.